Clicky

 • Medicare Part B (Medical Insurance): Part B covers certain doctor’s services, outpatient care, medical supplies, and preventive services.

-• Medicare Part C (MA Plans): Part C, also known as Medicare Advantage Plans (MA Plans) is an “all in one” alternative to Original Medicare.
-They are offered by private companies approved by Medicare.
+• Medicare Part C (MA Plans): Part C, also known as Medicare Advantage Plans (MA Plans), is an “all in one” alternative to Original Medicare.
+Private companies approved by Medicare offer them.

 • Medicare Part D (prescription drug coverage).
 Part D helps cover the cost of prescription drugs (including many recommended shots or vaccines).